 About Telescope Eyepieces

-You may think about buying an eyepiece kit, but three or four quality eyepieces will serve you better than an entire telescope eyepiece set with pieces you might never use.
+You may think about buying a ready-compiled eyepiece kit, but three or four quality eyepieces will serve you better than buying an entire telescope eyepiece set with pieces you might never use.
 Something to think about.

 This telescope eyepiece guide covers some main considerations in choosing those extra eyepieces.